SoprisApps/django-rest-framework-api-key/README.md

         'rest_framework_api_key',
     )

+There are two ways you can use DRF API Key: with a permission class or as Django middleware.

+## Permission Class
-Finally set the django-rest-framework permissions under your django settings:
+Set the django-rest-framework permissions under your django settings:

     REST_FRAMEWORK = {
         'DEFAULT_PERMISSION_CLASSES': (